Massahgenesis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 . cat /etc/passwd : The script to display the content of a file.
 . cat /etc/passwd /etc/hosts :The script to display two files contents.
 . tail /etc/passwd : The script to display the ten last line of the file passwwd.
+. head /etc/passwd : The script to display the ten first line of the file passwd.